IMI-KIT/eplus-lod/README.md

 #### Observation

-The `Observation` entity configures the central entity in the Observation pattern.
-By now, it should be obvious how to construct it keeping in mind that the mapper remembers the URLs of the entities defined above.
+The `Observation` mapping configures the central entity in the Observation pattern.
+By now, it should be obvious how to construct it keeping in mind that the mapper remembers the URLs of the entities thus far.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>